jonathanlermitage/intellij-extra-icons-plugin/themes/THEMES.md

 ## Downloadable Icon Packs

-Warning, if you use the new UI: the new UI is a bit buggy.
+:warning: *Warning, if you use the new UI: the new UI is a bit buggy.
 You may have to restart the IDE several times in order to see the new icons.
 This is totally random.
-At least, when it fails, it simply doesn't replace icons: the Icon Pack doesn't work, but it won't break your IDE and you will continue to see the regular icons.
+At least, when it fails, it simply doesn't replace icons: the Icon Pack doesn't work, but it won't break your IDE and you will continue to see the regular icons.*
-Unfortunately, this is a problem on the JetBrains side, and I can do nothing for now.
-Sorry for that.
+:warning: *Unfortunately, this is a problem on the JetBrains side, and I can do nothing for now.
+Sorry for that.*

+### How-To

+Download a JSON Icon Pack, then go to Extra Icons settings, and hit <kbd>Import from file</kbd> button.

 ---